 Maintaining Your Content in WordPress

-WordPress is a great platform that fits many clients’ needs, but after the website is built and handed over, best practices for content can sometimes fall by the wayside.
+.
+It WordPress is a great platform that fits many clients’ needs.
+But after the website is built and handed over, best practices for content can sometimes fall by the wayside.
 This can lead to inconsistencies, difficult to maintain files and even broken pages in worst case scenarios.
 Learn how to properly maintain your content in WordPress and avoid these issues by following our guidelines below.

 Keep Your Content Clean and Properly Formatted

-Proper formatting helps your content read better by adding structure and organization, as well as establishing a cohesive look throughout the rest of the website.
+Proper formatting helps your content read better by adding structure and organization.
+It also establishes a cohesive look throughout the rest of the website.
 This includes how sections are differentiated; how elements like quotes, links and citations appear; and even things like how punctuation or bold text are used.
-If these items are inconsistent between different content areas, it can lead to confusion and a disjointed appearance across the website.
+If these items are inconsistent between different content areas, it can lead to confusion.
+It also creates a disjointed appearance across the website.
 To combat this, you could create a content style guide to help keep your authors on the same page or have someone review content before it’s published.

 Clean Up Your Images When Uploading

-Naming conventions for images have two important values: they keep your media library organized and they can give a small search engine optimization boost.
+Naming conventions for images have two important values.
+First, they keep your media library organized.
+And second, they can give a small search engine optimization boost.
 WordPress has a great search feature within the media library, so it’s easy to find things if the name actually matches the subject of the image.
 When naming files, describe the image as best as you can to make it easier to find later.
 It’s a good idea to come up with a naming convention and distribute it to anyone who might be uploading images to the site.

-Following these simple steps will not only keep your WordPress content in check, but will also help to future-proof it.
-Should you change your theme or move your site to another platform in the future, your content will need to be as clean as possible in order to transfer over properly.
-If you have any custom code or styles in your content, it might not work the way you originally intended, and it could cause the page to appear broken.
+Following these simple steps will not only keep your WordPress content in check but will also help to future-proof it.
+Say you need to change your theme or move your site to another platform in the future.
+Your content will need to be as clean as possible in order to transfer over properly.
+If you have any custom code or styles in your content, it might not work the way you originally intended.
+And it could actually cause the page to appear broken.